 I think summer is the perfect time of year to embrace Hygge, the Danish concept of happiness.
 For sure Hygge is better known for coziness, cups of coffee and firelight during the deep dark winter.
-We have a really great post (1500+ words!) on 30 Simple Ways to Live Hygge All Year Long!
+We have a really great post (1500+ words!) on how to live hygge

-Here is your How to Hygge In Summer checklist!
+Here is your Hygge checklist!
 And we’ve created a special weekly Hygge Planner for you to help.

 And while hygge has become a popular winter concept for cozy blankets, candles and a décor style, it’s not about the things, but all about the feels…